No-deal Brexit warning for UK drivers

-Anyone driving from the UK to mainland Europe after 29 March will be affected.
+Anyone driving from the UK to mainland Europe after Brexit will be affected.

 For example, Easter falls only a few weeks after the UK is scheduled to leave, a time when many people drive to the likes of France for the holidays.